Komalkaur01/Quora_Clone/README.md

-# 🔥 Askify – Q&A and Post Sharing Platform
+# 🔥 Quora Clone– Q&A and Post Sharing Platform

 A modern, full-featured web app where users can ask questions, post updates with images, like/comment/share, and explore content across different topics like **Technology**, **Science**, **Business**, and **Health**.

----

 ## 🚀 Features